2013–14 Oud-Heverlee Leuven season: Pre-season

-In July, the team is very active on the transfer market, starting with four transfers occurring in the beginning of the month, with both Frederik Boi (to Cercle Brugge), Jonas De Roeck (to Antwerp) and Koen Weuts (to Helmond Sport) leaving the club, while Tom Pettersson is announced as a new player, arriving on loan from Åtvidabergs.
+In July, the team is very active on the transfer market, starting with four transfers occurring in the beginning of the month, with both Frederik Boi (to Cercle Brugge), Jonas De Roeck (to Antwerp) and Koen Weuts (to Helmond Sport) leaving the club, while Tom Pettersson is announced as a new player, arriving on loan from Åtvidaberg.
 OH Leuven states that they have also obtained a clause to activate a permanent transfer of the 23-year-old Swedish defender.
 One week later, three more incoming transfers are announced, as OHL brings in two international players, Belgian Marvin Ogunjimi and Bosnian Muhamed Subašić, both on loan respectively from Mallorca and Olimpic Sarajevo, together with a second Brazilian player Douglas Maia, who was a free agent.
 At the same time, OHL sees another two players depart the club, as striker Chuka and defender Tomislav Mikulić seek new challenges.
 Chuka has been with the team for two seasons, scoring many goals, while Mikulić had helped out to strengthen the defence during the last 6 months.
 Chuka moves to CFR Cluj, while Mikulić moves to Panthrakikos.
 The stream of transfers is interrupted by the news that wingback Günther Vanaudenaerde has fractured his tibia during the friendly against Heerenveen and will be out for at least three months.
 To replace this loss, OH Leuven signs international Bulgarian wingback Ivan Bandalovski, while youngsters Loris Brogno and Christopher Verbist are loaned out to second division team Lommel United to get more first team experience.